genaim/TP2_2425/practicas/P1/enunciado_en.md

 -   `void advance(int time)`: advances the state of the road as follows:

-    (1) calls `reduceTotalContamination` to reduce the
-        total contamination, i.e., some CO<sub>2</sub> vanish.
+    1. calls `reduceTotalContamination` to reduce the total contamination, i.e., some CO<sub>2</sub> vanish.

-    (2) calls `updateSpeedLimit` to set the speed limit for the current simulation step.
+    2. calls `updateSpeedLimit` to set the speed limit for the current simulation step.

-    (3) traverses the list of vehicles (from first to last), and for each vehicle: (a) set the vehicle’s speed to the value returned by calculateVehicleSpeed; (b) calls the vehicle’s advance method.
-Recall sorting the list of vehicles by location at the end.
+    3. traverses the list of vehicles (from first to last), and for each vehicle:

+       a. set the vehicle’s speed to the value returned by `calculateVehicleSpeed`;

+       b. calls the vehicle’s advance method.

+    Recall sorting the list of vehicles by location at the end beaucse they might overtake each other.

 -   `public JSONObject report()`: returns the road's state in the following `JSON` format: